Growing and Caring for Knock Out Roses

 Rose Rosette vs. Normal Red Colored Growth

-New growth on Knock Out and other roses often does appear red in color.
+New growth on roses often does appear red in color.
 Therefore, don’t pull up your rose bush at the first sign of red stems or foliage.
 Red rosette will be distinguishable by misshapen leaves and flowers, an abnormal amount of thorns, and a “witch’s broom” growth pattern in which many smaller stems shoot out from a larger one.
 Normal red growth occurs usually in the later summer after the roses have flowered a few times.
 It will develop normal shaped leaves, and turn green eventually.